edwinmccracken/etl_project/README.md

 URL: https://docs.google.com/document/d/1nB_Uuv6i-0Zj-f2z4CwXNlWPXoprAOe-gS0MT4PgE2A/edit?usp=sharing

 ## Extract
-* CSVs downloaded from websites
+* 2 CSVs downloaded from the following websites
+  * virus.csv
     * University of Washington - Humanistic GIS Laboratory
     * https://hgis.uw.edu/virus/
+    * Includes the following COVID-19 data by date per country/region:
+      * Confirmed cases
+      * Suspected cases
+      * Cured cases
+      * Death cases
+  * mobility_csv.csv
     * Apple Maps - Mobility Trends Reports
     * https://www.apple.com/covid19/mobility
+    * The CSV file shows a relative volume of directions requests per country/region or city compared to a baseline volume on January 13th, 2020 (baseline volume = 100).
+      * Driving directions requests
+      * Transit directions requests
+      * Walking directions requests

 ## Transform
-* Using Pandas
+* Using Pandas, we performed the following tasks to create dataframes from each data source containing only date and data for US and Italy
   * Load CSV into pandas
   * Create a filtered dataframe from specific columns
   * Drop rows that are missing and that we are not including in dataset